laminar-protocol/flow-protocol-ethereum/README.md

 ### Collateral
 A position is always over-collateralized for risk management purposes.
 The **`additional collateral ratio`** is defined per fToken.
 A 10% **`additional collateral ratio`** represents 110% collateral coverage ratio meaning 110% collateral is required for the position.

 To mint a new fToken (e.g. fUER), trader's deposit includes the **USD amount required** based on exchange rate, plus the **spread paid** to the liquidity provider.
 Both of these will be contributed to the collateral, and the remaining comes from the liquidity pool to make up a total of 110% collateral.
-The additional collateral is there to protect the position from exchange rate fluctuation hence stablizing the fToken.
+The additional collateral is there to protect the position from exchange rate fluctuation hence stabilizing the fToken.

 For example, to mint USD$1,001 worth of fEUR, with exchange rate of 1:1 for simplicity, ask spread at 0.001, **`additional collateral ratio`** as 10%, the following would happen
 - user deposits USD$1,001 to exchange 1,000 fEUR where USD$1 is spread paid